AlicenJoyHenning/honours_2023/docs/SASCRiP_preprocessing_workflow.md

 INPUT: seurat object
 OUTPUT: images!!
 Uses the UMI counts from the healthy cells (after filtered out bad) and generates gene expression values & tells the 2000 most highly variable genes.

+# (v) Reference transcriptome

+To run the pseudo alignment tool (kallisto), the reference transcriptome is needed.
+The full transcriptome from Ensembl (files ending in cdna.all.fa.gz) must be downloaded.
+To build the human transcriptome index, first download the transcriptome, which is available under cDNA on the Ensembl website, at ftp://ftp.ensembl.org/pub/release-94/fasta/homo_sapiens/cdna/:

 # (iv) kallisto_bustools_count